Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Results

-To calculate these quantities we consider a QD as a two-level-system with ground state $\ket{0}$ and single exciton state $\ket{X}$ with energy $\omega_X$~\cite{PhysRevLett.105.177402,PhysRevLett.114.137401,PhysRevB.90.035312,bimberg1999quantum,zrenner02,1367-2630-12-11-113042}, embedded in a structured electromagnetic environment.
-The Hamiltonian is written (we set $\hbar=1$) $H = \omega_X\ket{X}\bra{X} + H_{I}^{EM} + H_{I}^{PH} + H_E$, where $H_E$ describes the free evolution of the environments.
-The term $H_I^{EM}$ contains the field operators $E_{D,O}(\omega)$, and describes the interaction between the QD and its photonic environment.
-The electronic degrees of freedom of the QD couple linearly to longitudinal acoustic phonons~\cite{PhysRevLett.105.177402,PhysRevLett.114.137401}, such that $\smash{H_{I}^{PH} = \ket{X}\bra{X}\sum_k g_k(b_k^\dagger + b_k)}$, where $b_k$ ($\smash{b_k^\dagger}$) is the annihilation (creation) operator of the phonon mode with wavevector $k$.
-The coupling strength between the QD and the phonon environment is fully characterised by the phonon spectral density, which for a spherically symmetric QD with harmonic confinement potential becomes $J_{\mathrm{ph}}(\nu) = \sum_k \vert g_k\vert^2\delta(\nu-\nu_k) = \alpha\nu^3 \exp\left(-\nu^2/\xi^2\right)$, where $\alpha$ is the exciton--phonon coupling strength, and $\xi=\sqrt{2} v/d$ is the environmental cut-off frequency, with $v$ the speed of sound and $d$ the size of the QD~\cite{nazir2008photon}.
+With these arguments in mind, we consider a QD as a two-level-system with ground state $\ket{0}$ and single exciton state $\ket{X}$ with energy $\hbar\,\omega_X$~\cite{PhysRevLett.105.177402,PhysRevLett.114.137401,PhysRevB.90.035312,bimberg1999quantum,zrenner02,1367-2630-12-11-113042}.
+The QD is coupled to a phonon and photon environment, giving the Hamiltonian $H = \hbar\,\omega_X\ket{X}\bra{X} + \smash{H_{I}^{PH}+H_{I}^{EM} + H_E^{PH}+H_E^{EM}}$, where $H_E^{PH}$ and $H_E^{EM}$ describe the free evolution of the phonon and photonic environments.
+The term $H_I^{EM}$ contains the electric field operators $E_{D,O}(\omega)$ which determine the spectrum, and describes the interaction between the QD and its photonic environment.
+Coupling to LA phonons is captured by the terms~\cite{PhysRevLett.105.177402,PhysRevLett.114.137401}, $\smash{H_{I}^{PH} = \hbar\ket{X}\bra{X}\sum_k g_k(b_k^\dagger + b_k)}$ and $H_E^{PH}=\hbar\sum_k \nu_k b_k^{\dagger}b_k,$ where $b_k$ ($\smash{b_k^\dagger}$) is the annihilation (creation) operator of the phonon mode with wavevector $k$ and frequency $\nu_k$.
+This interaction captures the mechanical deformation of the lattice when an exciton is present in the QD [see Fig.~(1)].
+Despite the complexity of the QD--phonon interaction, the harmonic nature of the phonons means their interaction with the QD can be fully characterised by the phonon spectral density, which for a spherically symmetric QD with harmonic confinement potential can be written~\cite{nazir2008photon,nazir2015modelling} $J_{\mathrm{ph}}(\nu) = \sum_k \vert g_k\vert^2\delta(\nu-\nu_k) = \alpha\nu^3 \exp[-\nu^2/\xi^2]$.
+Here $\alpha$ is an overall exciton--phonon coupling strength, and $\xi=\sqrt{2} v/d$ is the phonon cut-off frequency, with $v$ the speed of sound and $d$ the confinement length (QD size).
+The cut-off frequency $\xi$ defines a phonon energy scale above which interactions with the exciton are suppressed due to a mismatch in phonon and QD length scales.